-DGI's Food Lab aids food industries to stay up-to-date with the changing pace of people's habits, concerns, and desires.
-Our team combines a range of skills including: consumer insight management, food product design, food and packaging technology, nutritional science, culinary arts, and neuroscience.
-The Food Lab’s expertise can provide tasteful answers to the following questions:
+DGI’s Food Lab aids clients in the food industry in staying up-to-date with people’s changing habits, concerns and desires.
+Our team combines a range of skills including: consumer insight management, food product design, food and packaging technology, nutritional science, culinary arts and neuroscience.
+The Food Lab team provides clients with expertise and tasty answers to the following questions:

 - How can industrial food products be reformulated to cope with increasing sustainability concerns?